Metropolitan Transportation Authority Arts & Design

-"CHORUS" is located at the World Trade Center Hub in lower Manhattan.
+"CHORUS" is located at the World Trade Center Cortlandt Station in lower Manhattan.
 The locality is home to 60,000 residents, 300,000 daily commuters, 13 subway /PATH train lines, multiple ferries and 15 million annual travelers.
 Nearby are Santiago Calatrava's Occulus, the 911 Memorial and Museum – a forceful mix of remembering the past and embracing the future.
 Ann Hamilton’s meaningful and monumental work is now an inextricable part of this historic site.
-The World Trade Center transportation Hub opened in September, just last month, 17 years after it was destroyed in the 9/11 attack.
+The World Trade Center station reopened in September 2018, seventeen years after it was destroyed in the 9/11 attack.

 Ann visited our studio in Munich, where she received an introduction to our materials and techniques which were new to her.
 She was initially considering working in glass mosaic or stone and landed on carrera marble.
 She was interested in using white marble to consciously adhere to the white palette of the Occulus employed by the architect Santiago Calatrava.
 A highly technical water-jet method was used to cut out each letter from the background mosaic, then these pieces were reinserted by hand, at a slightly elevated height.